mvccore/ext-router-module/README.md

 [go to top](#user-content-outline)

 ## 4.2.
-Usage - Targeting custom application part
+Usage - Targeting Custom Application Part
 Module domain route is special kind of route how to define part of application, not directly controller or action.
+The definition of a custom part of the application is designed very freely so that you are able to do whatever you want.
 - Your custom application part also could be defined as namespace in module domain route, which is used for routed controller by standard route(s), when the controller is not defined absolutely (by single backslash at the beginning or by double slashes in the beginning).